Jean-njoroge/Machine-Learning-Resources/supervised_learning/introduction.md

 Supervised learning is typically done in the context of:
 1. **Classification**, when we want to map input to output labels, or
-2. **regression** when we want to map input to a continuous output With supervised machine learning, the algorithm learns from labeled data.
+2. **Regression** when we want to map input to a continuous output

-If you’re learning a task under supervision, someone is present judging whether you’re getting the right answer.
-Similarly, in supervised learning, that means having a full set of labeled data while training an algorithm.
+* With supervised machine learning, the algorithm learns from labeled data.

-Fully labeled means that each example in the training dataset is tagged with the answer the algorithm should come up with on its own.
-So, a labeled dataset of flower images would tell the model which photos were of roses, daisies and daffodils.
+* Fully labeled means that each example in the training dataset is tagged with the answer the algorithm should come up with on its own.
+* So, a labeled dataset of flower images would tell the model which photos were of roses, daisies and daffodils.
 When shown a new image, the model compares it to the training examples to predict the correct label.

 ## 2. When to use Supervised Learning